dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 The Broker now has the information to instantiate the appropriate Migrators that make up the Viaduct.
 The Migrators take care of the actual relocation and topology change of the service instance.

-This implementation has been deployed within one Data centre across two different platforms.
+This implementation has been deployed within one data center across two different platforms.
 The trigger for the relocation is done based on a performance evaluation of both platforms.
 A virtual machine on the SmartOS platform has a significantly higher I/O throughput (60.2MB/s on KVM virtual machine under SmartOS and 43.2MB/s on KVM virtual image under OpenStack measured with *dd* on identical hardware).

 In this evaluation, a simple node.js service which has been deployed with a virtual machine within OpenStack[^openstack] is to be relocated to SmartOS.
 This virtual machine has block storage attached to it through an OpenStack cinder volume.
 The node.js also makes use of OpenStack Swift object storage.